Curio articulatus 'Candlelight'

-Curio articulatus 'Candlelight', formerly known as Senecio articulatus 'Candlelight', is a colorful succulent with segmented sausage-shaped stems and green leaves with lovely creamy-white, pink or purple tones.
-The stem segments are fleshy, grey-green with markings of darker green or purple, up to 4 inches (10 cm) long, and up to 0.8 inches (2 cm) in diameter.
-It loses its leaves and goes dormant in summer.
+Curio articulatus 'Candlelight', formerly known as Senecio articulatus 'Candlelight', is a colorful succulent with segmented sausage-shaped stems and green leaves with lovely creamy-white, pink, or purple tones.
+The stem segments are fleshy, grey-green with darker green or purple markings.
+They grow up to 4 inches (10 cm) long and 0.8 inches (2 cm) in diameter.
+The plant loses its leaves and goes dormant in summer.
 Flowers are white and appear in small corymbs, usually in winter.

 How to Grow and Care for Curio articulatus 'Candlelight'

 Light: Outdoors, Keep Curio plants in partial shade, which is their preference in summer, and bright sunlight indoors.
 They will grow in full shade but will become lank and leggy.

 Soil: These plants prefer well-draining soil.
 For growing Curio indoors, it is essential to use a container with at least one drainage hole at the bottom.